 4.3: Gamma-ray spectrometry ( using HPGe & NaI(Tl) detector): The radium, thorium and potassium contents of rock samples are determined by measuring the characteristic gammas of these elements using DSP based gamma-ray spectrometry system and HPGe detector system for High Resolution gamma-ray spectromety.

-4.4: U3O8 analysis using high resolution gamma ray spectrometry:The uranium content in the geological sample is determined by using high resolution gamma ray spectrometry.
+4.4: U3O8 analysis using high resolution gamma ray spectrometry:The uranium content in the geological sample is also determined by using high resolution gamma ray spectrometry.